YWAM Ships Corpus Christi

 What is the refund policy for DTS?

-If a trainee gives notice of withdrawal before Arrival Day, and does not attend, a full refund will be given for any tuition that has been paid in advance.
+If a trainee provides notice of withdrawal prior to Arrival Day and does not attend the program, a full refund will be issued for any tuition paid that has not already been spent.

-Tuition refunds are issued to the trainee only.
-Trainees are responsible for communication with supporters/ sponsors.
+All tuition refunds are issued directly to the trainee.
+Trainees are responsible for communicating with their supporters and sponsors regarding any refunded funds.

 Legal Releases and Waivers